TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storsimple/problemscopingques-cannot-trigger-failover.md

 			"id": "failover_to",
 			"order": 2,
 			"controlType": "dropdown",
-			"displayLabel": "What is the destination of the failover", "watermarkText": "Choose an option",
+			"displayLabel": "What is the destination of the failover?", "watermarkText": "Choose an option",
 			"dropdownOptions": [{
 					"value": "Same Device",